Skip to main content Skip to page footer

 Tsai Kun-lin spent ten years in prison because, in the eyes of the military regime in Taiwan at the time, he had read the wrong books.
 After his release in 1960 and the news of the death of his beloved father, the now 30-year-old Kun-lin tried to get his feet back on solid ground in Taipei and earn a living.
 Anything but easy for a former political prisoner. → More about the book

-Tsai Kun-lin – Die gestohlenen Jahre
+Tsai Kun-lin – Was bleibt

 Yu, Pei-yun / Zhou, Jian-xin